 - Because of its in-house location, it is more susceptible to data loss.

-- In case if any mishap happens, you cannot guarantee the recovery time.
+- In case of any mishap, you cannot guarantee recovery time.

-- It is perfectly viable for companies which are small sized with a probability of outgrowing storage capacity.
+- It is perfectly viable for companies that are small-sized with a probability of outgrowing storage capacity.

-- Cloud server provides you with better security.
+- The cloud server provides you with better security.

-- Backup your data is just a click away.
-You can easily do it with your smartphone, tablet or computer.
+- The backup of your data is just a click away.
+You can easily do it with your smartphone, tablet, or computer.